othrif/vbfmet-ntuplemaking/doc/VBFInvSherpaTruth.md

 (this is a new experimental addition).

-For everything but the truth jets, the full collection of all particle kinematics and PDG IDs are written to the output ntuple.
+For everything but the truth jets, the full collection of all particle kinematics and PDG IDs are written to the output ntuple as vectors.

-Then, for each of the above sets of variables, jet kinematics are written.
+Then, for each of the above sets of variables, jet kinematics are written as vectors as well.

 Each of the MJJ computation schemes described in "Selecting Jets" are used to compute dijet mass for all these sets of variables.
 In addition to just "Mjj", "deta" and "dphi" are computed as well.

-TODO: write more.

 ## Running